theNestruo/z80-asm-meter-vscode/README.md

 ### Timing related settings

 * `z80-asm-meter.timings.atExit`: When enabled, if the selection ends with a `JP`, `JR` or `RET` operation, measures the timings of any previous conditional `JP`, `JR` or `RET` operation as _not taken_ and, if the last operation is a conditonal operation, measures its timing as _taken_.
-Therefore, the timings shown will be the best and the worst case scenarios of the code flow up to the selected exit point.
+Therefore, timings shown will be the worst and best case scenarios of the code flow to the selected exit point.
 See [timing "at exit"](#timing-at-exit).

 * `z80-asm-meter.timings.hints`: Enables timing hints, read from the line comment.
+See [timing hints](#timing-hints).

     * `none` (default): Disables timing hints.
     * `subroutine`: Subroutine timing hint will be added to `CALL`, `DJNZ`, `JP`, `JR`, `RET` or `RST` instructions only.
 If the timing hint is a pair of values, both will be added to the current source code block timings.
 If the instruction is conditional, the timing hint will be added to the _taken_ branch timing only.